dreamking60/d3-start-to-finish-leanpub/manuscript/22 D3 event handling.md

 </div>
 ```

-Notice there’s a `div` element (with class attribute `info`) that acts as an information panel.
+Notice there’s a `div` element (with id `info`) that acts as an information panel.
 The JavaScript is:

 ```js
 let myData = [10, 40, 30];